humitos/obd2lib/README.md

 and, for example, the "run_expert.py" script to /dev/pts/5

-     $ python run_expert.py
+     $ python run_expert.py -p /dev/pts/5
-     WARNING: You are enabling EXPERT mode!
      It allows to perform any OBD command against Electronic Control Units.
      May lead to harm in your car if not used wisely.
 Do you wish to proceed?
+(Y/N) Y WARNING:root:*** DISCLAIMER: There is absolutely no warranty for any action performed by the user from here on ***

-(Y/N) Y Type "quit" or CTRL-C to exit
+     Type "quit" or CTRL-C to exit
      ROOT@KT-OBD> 0100
      0100  41 00 BE 3E A8 11